 Please find below the 2014 Writers Lab courses.

-The price of the holiday is inclusive of accommodation in a twin shared room, two meals per day (usually breakfast and lunch, but sometimes dinner instead) and participation in all courses and activities.
+The price of the holiday is inclusive of accommodation in a twin shared room, two meals per day (usually breakfast and lunch, but sometimes dinner instead) and participation in your main course, yoga and activities.
 Single upgrades are available.
 Travel costs are not included.
-On this idyllic island my life changed for ever.
-The Daily Express

 We all have moments in our lives where we make other people laugh.
 But a good sense of humour is not just innate it can be nurtured.
 That comedy muscle is like any other part of the human mind and body; the more we exercise it, the stronger it becomes!